Force66/BeanTester/README.md

 Installation Instructions
 ==================
 BeanTester is easy to install whether you use maven or not.
+Simply add the deployed jar to your classpath.

 ### Maven Users
 Maven users can find dependency information [here](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.force66%22%20AND%20a%3A%22BeanTester%22).